Where are you located?

 How do my sweetheart and myself choose a ceremony location?

 Once you have secured your wedding date with us, we will send you a questionnaire to narrow down what you’re really wanting for your ceremony site.
 Once you’ve completed the questionnaire, you’ll schedule your initial consultation call with Lila.
 She is your photographer, coordinator, and go-to gal for everything regarding your big day.
 On your call with Lila, she will discuss all you’ve shared through the questionnaire to find the perfect spot for you and your sweetheart to share your vows!
+We heavily factor in who will be in attendance besides you, the couple, because we do not want your guests to have a rough time with a hike they are not fully equipped for.
+Typically, if you have any guests in attendance who are inexperienced hikers, physically unable to hike, or would have great difficulty enjoying a hike, we will hold the ceremony at an easy to reach (but still beautiful) location and will spend your couple’s photo time accessing scenic locations for your romantic and adventurous photos.

 Would Red River Gorge Wedding’s come to our own property to perform a ceremony?